mevansam/gocloud/README.md

 * Microsoft Azure
 * Google Cloud Platform

-The abstractions is implemented via the cloud interfaces in the `cloud` package.
+The abstractions are implemented via the cloud interfaces in the `cloud` package.
 The cloud provider configurations closely follow the environment required by [Terraform](https://terraform.io).
 These abstractions are meant to complement the Terraform CLI and templates to provide cloud resource lifecycle management capabilities.